The Mole (Australian TV series) season 2: Episode 2

 Underwater Keys: The group was told to select someone to have a chance at a free pass through to the next episode.
 On a random draw, Shane was selected.
 On a pier, there were four blue lockers and six red ones stacked.
-If Shane dived underwater and retrieved a key that opened a red locker, he'd win the free pass.
-If they key opened a blue locker, the group would win $5,000.
+If Shane dived underwater and retrieved a key that opened a red locker, he will win the free pass.
+If they key opened a blue locker, the group will win $5,000.
 Ten keys were thrown into the water near the pier, and one at a time, the members of the team were given the opportunity to retrieve one key apiece to try to open the red lockers, reducing the odds of Shane retrieving a key to open one of them.
 Shane could only dive for his key when the other nine decided it was time.
 Helen, Brooke, Michael, Mal, and John dived before Shane and retrieved four keys, opening red lockers and one opening a blue, meaning Shane had two chances to win a free pass and three to add $5,000 to the kitty.
 Despite the odds being against him, Shane retrieved a key that opened a red locker, meaning no money was won and he got the free pass.